My Engineering Portfolio

 -

-Assistive technology market for the visually impaired is projected to grow to over $6B (Adroit Market Research)
+Assistive technology market for the visually impaired is projected to grow by $10B between 2022 and 2030 (Vantage Market Research)

 -